jhua1102/BMEN415Group2/Jenny/README.md

-Welcome to my classification folder which contains analysis of water potatbility using Logistic Regression, Gradient Boosting Regressor, and Multi-layer Perceptron.
+Welcome to my classification folder which contains the analysis of water potability using Logistic Regression, Gradient Boosting Regressor, and Multi-layer Perceptron.
+Enjoy! :)